 BEM 395 Video Production II.
 (4) I, II.

 Prerequisite: BEM 295.
 Training on and mastery of advanced production and post production equipment.

+advanced production and post production equipment.
 Requires group and individual portfolio projects involving a critical and artistic understanding of sound-image relationships.
-Includes multi-camera production, directing and producing.
+Includes multi camera production, directing and producing.

 BEM 398 Electronic Video Practicum.
-(1-3) 1.11.
+(1-3)

+I, II.
 Prerequisite: BEM 295.
 Supervised practical experience on the staff of a television station or other video facility.
 May be taken to a maximum of three hours.
 One hour may be counted toward the major.